 You can expect:

 When you’re back at the college after ICT the PT sessions will mostly be conducted in the gym.
 These sessions will generally be Strength & Conditioning based.
 You will do 3 scheduled sessions a week.

 All PT sessions are run by PTIs (Physical Training Instructors).

 After reading this, you will have a comprehensive idea as to what is expected of you once you arrive at RMC.

 It’s important to ensure the training you are conducting now is setting you up for success in the future.
 Stick to training that is relevant and is going to assist you in mastering the basics and then work up to the more advanced training.

-If you would like some guidance in structuring your training appropriately, please get in contact with our expert coaching team here
+If you would like some guidance in structuring your training appropriately, please book in for your 2 Week Trial.

 Michael and Carly both have walked the path you are about to take and are commited to help you get started with your training for a successful enlistment with free tips and articles.